elenabonmati/elenabonmati.github.io/cv.md

 - **Ph.D Romance Studies (Spanish Track)**, University of Miami, USA.
 	* 	Certificate in Second Language Acquisition
-	*  Certifica in Digital Humanities
+	*  Certificate in Digital Humanities

 		- **Expected date of graduation**: May 2020